Munchkinland/Dockers-DB-Monitoring-Project/README.md

-# Docker Compose Setup for Data Management and Monitoring
+# Comprehensive Docker Setup for Data Base Management and Containers Monitoring

 ## Project Description

-This project sets up a comprehensive development environment using Docker Compose, integrating multiple services essential for data management, visualization, and monitoring.
-The environment includes:
+The objective of this project is to create a comprehensive development and monitoring environment using Docker Compose.
+This setup integrates various services necessary for data management, visualization, and monitoring, providing a robust solution for developing, managing, and monitoring applications and their associated data.
+By containerizing these services, the project ensures easy deployment, scalability, and maintainability, includes:

 ✅PostgreSQL: A powerful, open-source relational database management system for storing and managing data.